GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

 ## Perform Frequent, Semi-Automated Tests

 There's no more putting it off -- it's time to begin automating your testing procedures.
-During this third **Resiliency Stage** the team should aim to automate as much of the resiliency testing process as reasonably possible.
+During this third **Resiliency Stage**, the team should aim to automate as much of the resiliency testing process as reasonably possible.
 The overall goal of this stage isn't to finalize automation, but to work toward a regular cadence of testing.
 The frequency of each test is up to the team, but once established it's critical that the schedule is maintained and automation handles at least _some_ of the testing process.

 If the team isn't already doing so, this is a prime opportunity to introduce Chaos Engineering tools.
 These tools empower the team to intelligently create controlled experiments that can be executed precisely when necessary.
 For example, Gremlin attacks can be [scheduled](https://help.gremlin.com/attacks/#how-to-schedule-attacks-with-gremlin) to execute on certain days of the week and within a specified window of time.